Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

 The network name is springboot-mysql-net.

+4\)
-4\) Use the below command to list the networks:
+Use this command to list the networks:
 ```docker
 docker network ls
 ```

-#### Run MySQL image in a docker container in the same network
+#### Run MySQL image in a docker container in the network

+5\)
-5\) Here is the docker command to run MySQL image in a container in the same network:
+Run a MySQL image in a container in the network with this command:

 ```docker
 docker run --name mysqldb --network springboot-mysql-net -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=employeedb -d mysql